Belgium Ministry of Health

 It also has been decided inside the Federal Public Service to give priority to the violence issue within sustainable development activities.

 Federal Service of Health, Food Chain Security and Environment

-Dr Hauzeur holds a Medical Doctor degree by the University of Louvain (Belgium); she has a degree in Public Hygiene.
-She is Advisor General at the Directorate General for the Organization of Health Care Institutions.
-She is the focal point person for violence prevention at the Federal Service of Health and is responsible for coordinating studies about intimate partner violence, child and elder abuse and also activities (e.g. studies, training, registration) related to the prevention of female genital mutilation.
+Dr Desantoine holds a Medical Doctor degree from the Université Libre de Bruxelles in Belgium, as well as a degree in Public Hygiene.
+He is a medical doctor at the Directorate General Health Care.
+He is the focal person for violence prevention at the Federal Service of Health and is responsible for coordinating studies about intimate partner violence, child and elder abuse and also activities (e.g. studies, training, registration) related to the prevention of female genital mutilation.
 He has worked on these topics since the beginning of 2006.